Blog

 What to ask:

-- “What forms of IP protection do you currently have in place (patents, trademarks, copyrights, trade secrets)?”
+- “What forms of IP protection do you have for your products and services?

-Startups should be able to clearly identify which types of IP they rely upon.
-Specifics like patent numbers, trademark registrations, and details of proprietary technology are crucial. - “Do you have any pending patent applications, and if so, in which jurisdictions?"
+Startups should be able to quickly identify the types of IP that cover their products and services, including patents, trademarks, copyrights, and trade secrets.
+Inquire about specifics such as patent numbers, trademark registrations, and details of proprietary technology. - “Do you have any pending patent applications?”

-Pending patent applications can signal early innovation.
-Ask about the expected timeframe to secure these rights and how the applications complement existing granted patents.
+Pending patent applications can indicate early technological innovation.
+Ask about where their applications are pending, the timeframe of their patent prosecution process, and how the applications fit into their overall patent strategy.

 What to look for: